Sharia! What it is and what it is not?By Dr. Aslam Abdullah

 The increased interaction among human beings, the development of, and growth of our world on the basis of scientific methodology and the shrinking of cultural and social differences have forced all of us to examine our own understanding of the divine message in a global and wider context.
 This does not mean that the divine words have changed, it means our horizon has broadened and our understanding of our world has expanded and the divine guidance is revealing itself in a new context for us.
 Shariah reminds us of this ultimate reality and the Qur'an says in Surah 41:53:

 "We will show them our Signs in the (furthest) regions (of the earth), and in their own souls until it becomes manifest to them that this is the Truth.
 Is it not enough that thy Lord does witness all things?"
 (Qur'an 41:53)

 In other words, God, the Creator and the Master of the universe will continue creating circumstances in which people will see the signs and visible impact of the divine guidance so much so that it will become clear to them that whatever the divine revelation had told them was based on truth.
 It is up to those who believe in the divine guidance to understand their changing circumstances and situations and then view them in the light of the Shariah.

-In the simple words, the Shariah is to reflect on the message of the Qur'an with the changing human conditions and circumstances with a view to secure the common good for each and every human being regardless of their background.
+In simpler words, the Shariah is to reflect on the message of the Qur'an with the changing human conditions and circumstances with a view to secure the common good for each and every human being regardless of their background.